 The agile methodology project management process, mainly used for is most known as a software development process where collaborative, horizontal cross-functional teams and customers interact.
 One of the key factors standing in the way to an agile methodology on a magazine production team is the lack of the right agile tools.

-Flip180 has continued to expand remote team projects during this troubling time and we’ve found that remote work is usually more effective than the in-house approach for many reasons:
+Flip180 has continued to expand remote team projects during this troubling time and we’ve found that remote work is usually more effective than the in-house approach for many reasons.
+Let’s go into these now.

 - Task management tools unlock team members to bring their best energies and focus to issues on their schedule